alan-shangguan/sheep_carcass_counting/README.md

 The runtime logic is:

 1. Filter weak detections first using the configured confidence threshold.
-2. Apply size sanity checks after the confidence threshold.
-This rejects boxes whose width, height, area, or aspect ratio does not look like a real carcass.
-This is useful for the remaining white-litter false positives.
+2. Immediately after the confidence threshold, apply size sanity checks using the configured min/max ratios for width, height, area, and aspect ratio.
+Only detections that pass all these checks are considered valid carcasses.
+This pre-filter removes most remaining white-litter false positives before tracking and tripwire logic.
-3. Pass the remaining detections into simple iou tracker so one carcass can keep an identity across multiple frames, even if the detector confidence fluctuates.
+3. Pass the remaining detections into a custom Simple IoU tracker so one carcass can keep an identity across multiple frames, even if the detector confidence fluctuates.
+(Note: This is not ByteTrack.)
 4. Convert each tracked bounding box into an anchor point.
 The current config uses `TopCenter`, which was selected for this camera/conveyor view.
 5. For each surviving track, record which side of each tripwire the anchor is